ajinkya933/ajinkya933.github.io/README.md

 Could not initialize tesseract.
 ```

-To resolve it do the dollowing:
+To resolve it and run tesseract normally do the dollowing:

 ```
 cd  /usr/local/share/tessdata/